 9. Take care of your mail

-You don’t want mail to pile up at your home when you’re gone, so arrange for a neighbor or house-sitter to come to pick it up.
+You don’t want mail to pile up at your home when you’re gone, so arrange for a neighbor or house-sitter to pick it up.
 You can also ask USPS to hold your mail while you’re away.